r-spatialecology/shar/paper.md

 Species-habitat associations are a result of certain species being specialized to certain environmental conditions [@Tilman1993] and typically result in a clustering of individuals at suitable habitats [@Harms2001; @Comita2007].
 Thus, analyzing species-habitat associations can help to understand the importance of abiotic processes shaping the spatial distribution of species [@Garzon-Lopez2014].
 However, since biotic processes (e.g., competition, limited dispersal) can also lead to a clustering of individuals, analyses of species-habitat associations need to control for potential biotic processes because they result in a violation of the independence assumption of similar statistical tests, such as the $\chi^2$ test, ordination methods, or canonical correspondence analysis [@Plotkin2000; @Harms2001].
-Similar, also spatial autocorrelation of the environmental conditions could violate the independence assumption of the previously mentioned statistical tests [@Harms2001].
+Spatial autocorrelation of the environmental conditions could also violate the independence assumption of the previously mentioned statistical tests [@Harms2001].
-Previous research has shown that violating the independence assumptions resulted in more (i.e., possible false-positive) species-habitat associations than the here presented, more conservative methods [@Plotkin2000; @Harms2001].
+For example, previous research has shown that violating the independence assumptions of the $\chi^2$ test resulted in more (i.e., possible false-positive) species-habitat associations than the more conservative methods that are provided by the `shar` package [@Plotkin2000; @Harms2001].

 Ecologists use the spatial distribution of ecological objects to infer the underlying processes that shaped their distribution because spatial patterns can act as a "memory" of the processes that shaped them [@Velazquez2016].
 A spatial point pattern contains the fully mapped locations (in terms of *x*,*y* coordinates) of all individual objects in a normally two-dimensional study area and assumes that the object locations can be described by discrete points [@Wiegand2014; @Velazquez2016].